 - List of activity related to the course that will require administrative support.

-The deadline for submitting proposals for 2020-21 Humanities Lab grants is January 3, 2020.
-Proposals will be reviewed and voted on by the Center's Advisory Committee in the January 2020 meeting.
+The deadline for submitting proposals for Humanities Lab grants is May 1 in the spring prior to the academic year in which the course will be taught.
+Proposals will be reviewed and voted on by the Center's Advisory Committee in the May meeting.

 HUMANITIES LAB COURSE DEVELOPMENT GRANT BUDGET WORKSHEET AND APPLICATION